Types of Levers: First, Second & Third Order Examples

 Class-I or First-Order Lever

-In class I or first-order liver, the fulcrum is in between the load and the effort.
-In the lever of the first-order, the effort arm may be equal to or less than or more than the load arm.
 We require a small effort to move the load if the effort arm is more than the load arm.
 However, if the effort arm is less than the load arm, a large effort is required to move a load.
 Therefore, based on the length of the load arm and the effort arm, the mechanical advantage can be more than 1, equal to 1, or less than 1.
-Examples of first-order levers are a see-saw, a crowbar, a claw hammer, a hand pump, a beam balance, etc. Two such levers which share the same fulcrum form a pair of scissors or pliers.
+Examples of first-order levers are a see-saw, a crowbar, a claw hammer, a hand pump, a beam balance, etc. Two such levers, which share the same fulcrum, form a pair of scissors or pliers.

 Class-II or Second-Order Lever

-In class II or second-order lever, the load is in between the fulcrum and the effort.
-In the lever of the second-order, the load arm is always smaller than the effort arm.
-Thus, always less effort is required to move a heavy load.
+In the lever of the second order, the load arm is always smaller than the effort arm.
+Thus, less effort is required to move a heavy load.
 Consequently, the mechanical advantage is always more than 1 as the effort arm is longer than the load arm.
 We also call the second-order lever an effort or force multiplier lever.
 Nutcrackers, wheelbarrows, mango cutters, etc., are some examples of second-order levers.

 Class-III or Third-Order Lever

-In class III or third-order lever, the effort is in between the fulcrum and the load.
-In the lever of third-order, the effort arm is always smaller than the load arm.
+In the lever of the third order, the effort arm is always smaller than the load arm.
 Therefore, we have to apply more effort to lift a lighter load.
 Thus, the mechanical advantage is always less than 1 as the effort arm is shorter than the load arm.
-We also call the third-order lever a speed multiplier lever as the load moves through a larger distance as compared to the effort.
+We also call the third-order lever a speed multiplier lever, as the load moves through a larger distance compared to the effort.
 Some examples of third-order levers are sugar tongs, bread knives, fire tongs, etc.

-Differences between first, second, and third order
+Differences between the first, second, and third orders

 There are three important differences between first-order, second-order, and third-order levers.
 These are: